hughybarra/atlatlTest/README.md

 ### Command Line Commands

 Below I have listed out all of the django custom commands.
 You will find an explanation and the instructions for each command.
+To get started go ahead and open up terminal.
+Make sure your current working directory is atlatlTest and enter the commands below.

 **add_owner**